by Emily Goebel, MD FRCPC

 January 12, 2023

-Atypical endometrial hyperplasia is a precancerous condition associated with an abnormally thick endometrium.
+Atypical endometrial hyperplasia (AEH) is a precancerous condition associated with an abnormally thick endometrium.
 It is considered a precancerous condition because over time it can turn into a type of endometrial cancer called endometrioid adenocarcinoma.
 Another name for this condition is endometrioid intraepithelial neoplasia.

 No. Atypical endometrial hyperplasia is not cancer.
 However, it is considered a precancerous condition because it can turn into a type of endometrial cancer called endometrioid adenocarcinoma over time.